 On 13 December 2018 we pledged to become a single-use plastic free authority.
-Full details of the meeting can be found under the ‘Your Council’ section of the website.
+Full details of the meeting can be found on our agenda and minutes page.

 Surfers Against Sewage (SAS) have developed a toolkit which details the main criteria needed to achieve Plastic Free Community status.
 In order for us to achieve this we need to support the key objectives and in doing so ensure that local governance arrangements are put in place.

 At the meeting we asked Cabinet to: